 - A preview window that allows developers to view the output of a code.

-The following are the top 10 handpicked web development IDEs along with their detailed overview.
+The following is our pick of the top ten web development IDEs, along with their detailed overview.

 The NetBeans Profiler is a tool that enables developers to find memory leaks and optimize the speed of Java applications.
 On the other hand, the GUI design tool, formerly known as Project Matisse, helps developers to design Swing GUIs by dragging and dropping GUI components.